-Since the 13th century Siewierz was governed by Opole princes.
-In 1443 the indebted prince of Cieszyn, Wacław I sold the castle together with the land of Siewierz to the bishop of Kraków, Zbigniew Oleśnicki.
-After a few years of dispute with other Silesian princes, the Cracovian bishops adopted the secular title of Siewierz princes, and the Duchy of Siewierz became an almost independent political organism.
-Castle became the administrative and political seat of this duchy.
+Since the thirteenth century, Siewierz was subordinate to the Dukes of Opole.
+In the years 1337-1359 it belonged to the Cieszyn prince Kazimierz I, and in 1359 the Cieszyn prince Przemysław Noszak sold the Duchy of Siewierz to the prince of Świdnica and Jawor, Bolek II.
+In 1443, the indebted Duke of Cieszyn, Wacław I, sold the castle together with the land of Siewierz to the bishop of Kraków, Zbigniew Oleśnicki.
+After several years of dispute with other Silesian dukes, the bishops of Kraków adopted the secular title of the dukes of Siewierz, and the Duchy of Siewierz became an almost independent political entity.
+The castle began to play the role of the administrative and political seat of this principality, thanks to which it was expanded and acquired a representative appearance.

 In the sixteenth century the bishops expanded the fortress, giving it a renaissance decoration and adapting it to fire defense.
 Particular merit is attributed to Jan Konarski, Andrzej Zebrzydowski, Filip Padniewski and Franciszek Krasinski.
 In the 17th century the castle began to slowly decline, and the devastation deepened the invasion of the Swedes.
 After the war, the last major reconstruction was undertaken in 1681-1699 on the initiative of bishop Jan Małachowski.
 In 1790 the Great Sejm liquidated the Siewierz Duchy by incorporating them into the Polish Commonwealth.
 Abandoned by prince bishop Felix Turski the castle has since fallen into ruin.
 Even during the Napoleonic Wars, it was used militarily, but since 1807 it has remained unoccupied.